-Do you like ice-cream?
+Do you like ice cream?
 I sure do.
-I do not care what day of the week or what time of day it is, if you offered me ice-cream I would be your best friend.
+If you offered me ice cream I would be your best friend.

 We all know good ice-cream when we taste it.
 Yet it is rather easy to find ice-cream costing a few dollars that tastes like a million bucks.

 eCreamery rotates 16 flavors daily at its store in Omaha, Nebraska.
 It churns its flavors in a small batch process and hand packs flavors with care.
-It offers personalization of flavors as well as packaging.
+The store offers personalization of flavors as well as packaging.

 I would argue it is this ridiculously high price that is garnering the brand such success.
 By charging 5X what others in the space are charging, it is a deviation that grabs your attention.
 You cannot help but take notice.
 You then immediately become intrigued, with your brain automatically trying to decipher why the ice-cream costs so much.
 The natural reaction is to think that the ingredients or the quality of the ice-cream is drastically greater than anything else on the market.

 The social psychologist Robert Cialdini has explained that for “markets in which people are not completely sure of how to assess quality, they use price as a stand-in for quality.”
 In other words, raise your prices and your audience will often assume that you offer higher quality.